stollander33/docs/docs/users/quick_start_users.md

 6. Test your server from outside the containers

-The port `8080` should be accessible now.
-You may help your self with the famous `httpie` [python command line tool](https://httpie.org/) to query the API endpoints from another shell, and check the logs in the other one.
-It was already installed on your host together with the rapydo framework at the step 3.
+The port `8080` should be accessible now, you can query it by using a normal http client (curl, wget, `httpie` [HTTPie] (https://httpie.org/) from another shell, and check the logs in the other one.

 ```bash
 # test a normal endpoint with no authentication